jackstapleton/rdb-autoscaling/whitepaper.md

 This is the worst-case scenario for the `t3a.xlarge` cluster, as 16GBs means it has to scale up to safely meet the demand of the simulation's data, but the second server stays mostly empty until end-of-day.
 The cluster will still have major savings over a `t3.2xlarge` with 32GB.

-Taking a look at Figure 3.5 we can intuitively split the day into three stages:
+Taking a look at Figure 3.5 we can intuitively split the day into three stages.

 1. End of Day - Market Open.